 - The exiled Jewish orphan becomes queen of an empire

-- The unbendingly righteous Mordecai goes from death row to great honor – second only to the king himself
+- The unbendingly righteous Mordecai is raised up from death row to high esteem – second only to the king himself

 - The evil Haman is hung on his own enormous gallows that he prepared for Mordecai

 - And the Jewish people go from being almost exterminated to great victory and joy.

 Everything is turned on its head.
 “Ve-nahafoch hu” (ונהפוך הוא) as it says in the book of Esther, and as Israelis still say today when everything is upside down.
 Perhaps everything was wrong before, and is put wonderfully right.
 The inner story is often messed up, but the greater story is the restoration of all things.